Skip to main content

 📍 Centro

-The most iconic restaurant in the city for Monterrey's signature dish — decades-old institution where whole or half roasted cabrito is served with flour tortillas; a cultural ritual, not just a meal.
+The reference restaurant in the city for Monterrey's signature dish.
+Decades-old institution where whole or half roasted cabrito is served with flour tortillas.
+A cultural ritual, not just a meal.

 📍 View on Google Maps